Ishneet0710/EasyManage/README.md

 - Pomodoro timers
 - Get daily inspirational quotes
 # How to use it
-Welcome to the productivity manager!
-We currently offer systems to deal with:

-1. tasks
-2. meetings
-3. reminders
-4. pomodoro timers
-5. daily inspiration

 With this bot, you can begin commands with the prefix **!** and separate arguments with **, ** (a comma followed by a space).